cfusterbarcelo/SAMJ-IJ/README.md

 1. Open the ROI Manager in Fiji.
 2. Select the annotations you wish to save.
-3. Choose `More > Save` to save the selected annotations as a roi.
+3. Choose `More > Save` to save the selected annotations as an ROI.
 4. Choose a location and name for the file and click `Save` to save the annotations as a .roi file.
 > **Comment:** Can we use the `Edit > Selection > Create Mask` to save the annotations as a mask?
 This would be more useful for the user, as the .roi file is not very useful for further analysis.